agude/agude.github.io/_drafts/2020-04-27-data_science_notebook_templates.md

 {% include lead_image.html %}

-I have [strong opinions about the best use of Jupyter notebooks in data science][nb_post].
-One of those is they are the best way to do data exploration and visualization, and so I find I use them constantly both at work and here on my website.
+I love Jupyter notebooks (even if [I have strong opinions about their misuse][nb_post]) and so I use them constantly, both at work and here.
+They are the best way to explore a dataset and make visualizations.
+But my workflow with notebooks is not very efficient; it is:

 [nb_post]: {% post_url 2016-10-17-jupyter_not_for_development %}

-But I am not as efficient as I could be, because this is my workflow:

 1. Start a brand new, _completely empty_ notebook.
 2. Load the data and start cleaning it.